EvaGraceSmith/Reading-Notes/401/bash-practice.md

 ___
 **Learnings and Observations**

-* How to get around it
+* How to get around with common commands:
-Common Commands:
 * pwd = print working directory
 * ls = list
 * cd = change directories